County: not applicable

 General roles in forests.

-Ash-leaved Maple s are autotrophs that generally live in forests (especially flood-plain forests), forest edges, successional areas, and yards.
+APs are autotrophs that generally live in forests, forest edges, successional areas, and sometimes in yards (as ornamentals).

-Many kinds of organisms consume dead and living AN fruits, leaves, roots, and stems.
+Many kinds of organisms consume dead and living AP fruits, leaves, roots, and stems.

 Specific roles in forests.